What I Miss about Being in Love

 Carrying Love Beyond the Destination

-And now I know this: the frequency of love is abundant.
+The state of love is abundant.
 And yes, I was only in that relationship for a short while, but time doesn't matter here.
-In that frequency, the trivial becomes irrelevant.
 A new rhythm takes over.
 One that feels truer than anything I was forcing before.
+What a beautiful feeling love is.

 It didn't belong to Miami.